-Hang on – I thought Norman Dewis was the XJ13’s test driver?
+Hang on – I thought Norman Dewis was the test driver?

 Noooo …. a common misconception but, in truth, the legendary Mr Dewis did not participate in all the tests.
 Contrary to popular belief, there were no “unofficial” tests and the car was driven at all of its outings during active development by David Hobbs.
 It is believed the car was never taken to Bruntingthorpe or, indeed, any other venues besides MIRA and Silverstone – again, despite claims to the contrary.
 Hobbs was joined on some of the occasions by Norman Dewis but the latter was entirely absent during the culminating high-speed trials at Silverstone in 1967 where Hobbs was paired with race-driver and former apprentice Richard “Dickie” Attwood.

-From the outset, Jaguar realised that a car such as the XJ13 called for experienced racing drivers to assist with testing and development.
-There is evidence that William Heynes (Jaguar’s Chief Engineer) approached Sir Jack Brabham early in 1965 as evidenced by the following letter:
+From the outset, it was realised by the company that a car such as this called for experienced racing drivers to assist with testing and development.
+There is evidence that William Heynes (Chief Engineer) approached Sir Jack Brabham early in 1965 as evidenced by the following letter:

-Letter from Jack Brabham to William Heynes conforming his willingness to assist with “high speed testing” of Jaguar’s new sports car.
-The “new sports car” in 1965 can only have been the XJ13 on which manufacture was about to commence.
+Letter from Jack Brabham to William Heynes conforming his willingness to assist with “high speed testing” of the new sports car.

-In the end, Jaguar called on the services of former Jaguar apprentices David “Hobbo” Hobbs and Richard “Dickie” Attwood.
+In the end, the company called on the services of former apprentices David “Hobbo” Hobbs and Richard “Dickie” Attwood.
 In Lofty England’s own words (as published in the February 1993 edition of “Jaguar Driver” published by the Jaguar Drivers’ Club):